tpareli/mpv-stereo-downmix/README.md

   - 4.0
   - 5.1
   - 7.1

-If you want to adjust the current parameters you can change the values in the downmix_presets table in auto-downmix.lua to suit your needs.

 Previous methods I've used have relied on profiles to downmix the sound which kept interfering with other profiles used to apply shaders, so having it separate in a script seemed a better way.